 Unauthorized use of copyrighted materials may bring civil and criminal penalties to the user.
-UMUC is committed to combating the unauthorized use of copyrighted materials on UMUC's network (including the online classroom) and therefore has established a written plan to achieve this goal.
-The intent of this plan is to inform UMUC students, faculty, and staff members of the appropriate use of copyrighted material on the network and to deter, detect, and discipline prohibited use, while reasonably maintaining the educational use of UMUC's network.
+UMGC is committed to combating the unauthorized use of copyrighted materials on UMGC's network (including the online classroom) and therefore has established a written plan to achieve this goal.
+The intent of this plan is to inform UMGC students, faculty, and staff members of the appropriate use of copyrighted material on the network and to deter, detect, and discipline prohibited use, while reasonably maintaining the educational use of UMGC's network.
+More information on UMGC's policy on intellectual property is available online at umgc.edu/intellectual-property.